itsjohnjackson/docker/README.md

 Also special thanks to the following: https://blog.ropnop.com/docker-for-pentesters/

-My biggest contribution is the httpserverbasic which integrates basic auth to the original httpserver hosting using nginx.
-Great for that added bit of security when on-site.
+My biggest contribution is the pythonhttp which integrates an nginx reverse proxy to the HTTP uploader https://github.com/touilleMan wrote.
+This uses SSL on 443 and unencrypted over port 80.
+Also locked behind user set username and password.